Quick answer

 Common mistakes

 - Don't buy stretch satin ballet slippers as a beginner.
 Canvas is more forgiving on adult feet and holds up better through a weekly class.
-Satin is for performance: it's less durable for regular class use and harder to care for.
+Satin is for performance.
+It's less durable for regular class use and harder to care for.
 Canvas full-sole is the correct beginner choice.

 - Don't buy everything the ballet section of a dancewear store offers before the first class.
 Some adult beginners arrive heavily equipped (leg warmers, wrap skirts, ankle socks over tights) and then realize the studio requires plain leotard and tights only.
 Buy the minimum required, confirm with the teacher after the first class, then add if needed.